StefansAI/TTL-6510-Computer/README.md

 </div>
 <br>
 While there is nothing special about the reset part, there is a bit more than just a clock generator.
 First, there are 2 clock sources to chose from.
 The crystal one for normal speed and the 555 timer for slow speeds down to seconds.
 The last one makes it fun to watch clock by clock execution with all displays.<br>
 The crystal is four times the CPU clock of 1MHz in the C64.
 The board might run much faster, but that will have to be tested out.
 There are 2 JK-flip-flops to divide the crystal clock by 2 and 4.
-The last one is sampled and goes out as PHI2 as in the origional 6502 processor system.<br>
+The last one is sampled and goes out as PHI2 as in the original 6502 processor system.<br>
 Everything else is for creating single step modes for instructions or clock phases.
 Since the whole TTL processor is completely static, its clock can be paused indefinitely.
 This fact is used to implement single instruction steps or single clock phase steps.
 Let's check with <a href="https://github.com/StefansAI/SimTTL">SimTTL</a>.
 <br>
 <br>